Working Capital Management Definition

 Importance of Working Capital Management

-Although the importance of working capital is unquestionable in any type of business, working capital management is a day-to-day activity, unlike capital budgeting decisions.
+Although the importance of working capital is unquestionable in any business, working capital management is a day-to-day activity, unlike capital budgeting decisions.
 Most importantly, inefficiencies at any level of management impact the working capital and its management.
 The following are the main points that signify why it is important to take working capital management seriously.

 - Ensures Higher Return on Capital